CodeProSpecialist/Webcam-Light-Adjuster-in-Python-3/README.md

 # Webcam-Light-Adjuster-in-Python-3
 The Python 3 version of a Webcam Light Adjuster that is based on the sunrise and sunset times.

+This software is currently configured for an Outdoor based webcam view.

 This software has been tested to work in Ubuntu Linux to automatically adjust webcam light depending upon the sunrise and sunset times.
 It was designed to work best with a 1080p HD usb webcam.